 Travel and Tourist Information

-Vevey is a popular holiday resort, wine-trading center, and corporate headquarters town on the "Swiss Riviera."
+V is a popular holiday resort, wine-trading center, and corporate headquarters town on the "Montreux Riviera."
 From its lakeside promenade, you can enjoy beautiful views of the French Alps on the opposide side of Lac Léman (Lake Geneva).

 Sightseeing and museums